 Chemical contaminants in soil and groundwater can volatilize into soil gas and migrate through unsaturated soils of the vadose zone.
 Vapor intrusion (VI) occurs when these vapors migrate upward into overlying buildings through cracks and gaps in the building floors, foundations, and utility conduits, and contaminate indoor air.
 If present at sufficiently high concentrations, these vapors may present a threat to the health and safety of building occupants.
-Petroleum vapor intrusion (PVI) is a subset of VI and is the process by which volatile petroleum hydrocarbons (PHCs) released as vapors from light nonaqueous phase liquids (LNAPL), petroleum-contaminated soils, or petroleum-contaminated groundwater migrate through the vadose zone and into overlying buildings.
-Fortunately, in the case of PHC vapors, this migration is often limited by microorganisms that are normally present in soil.
+Petroleum vapor intrusion (PVI) is a subset of VI and is the process by which volatile petroleum hydrocarbons (PHCs) are released as vapors from light nonaqueous phase liquids (LNAPL), petroleum-contaminated soils, or petroleum-contaminated groundwater migrate through the vadose zone and into overlying buildings.
+Fortunately, in the case of PHC vapors, this migration is often limited by microorganisms that are normally present in the soil.
 The organisms consume these chemicals, reducing them to nontoxic end products through the process of biodegradation.
-The extent and rate to which this natural biodegradation process occurs is strongly influenced by the concentration of the vapor source, the distance the vapors must travel through soil from the source to potential receptors, and the presence of oxygen (O₂) in the subsurface environment between the source and potential receptors.
+The extent and rate to which this natural biodegradation process occurs are strongly influenced by the concentration of the vapor source, the distance the vapors must travel through the soil from the source to potential receptors, and the presence of oxygen (O₂) in the subsurface environment between the source and potential receptors.

 Photos courtesy of: Alyson Boyer Rode of Alycat Photo & Video Services.